Prthmesh6/Fastest-In-Memory-Database-in-Golang/README.md

   <img src="https://private-user-images.githubusercontent.com/74038190/238200839-9c351cb9-c9a2-4b20-8420-e96b8331a53b.gif?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MDU4NjA5NzksIm5iZiI6MTcwNTg2MDY3OSwicGF0aCI6Ii83NDAzODE5MC8yMzgyMDA4MzktOWMzNTFjYjktYzlhMi00YjIwLTg0MjAtZTk2YjgzMzFhNTNiLmdpZj9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDAxMjElMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQwMTIxVDE4MTExOVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPWRhOTNmMWZiMmE2NzU4ZTI5ZDE4YTAzYTUyNDdjYTk4ODNjODY1NjMwZmViZjQ4MjdkNjJhNWI0MWJhZWU3N2YmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.DIxwRhjMdFvdqxpOAMGmIfo_flae9FCbZtVUNgZjcrc" width="100"/>
 </div>

 1) This database works superfast since it is InMemory Database.
 As it is InMemory, server crash can cause data loss.
-But as I love to solve such problems I have added logic which avoid data loss
+But as I love to solve such problems I have added logic which avoid data loss, I have implemented [AOF](https://redis.io/docs/management/persistence/)
 2) For Parsing UnParsing the data we haven't used JSON, we have used [RESP](https://redis.io/docs/reference/protocol-spec/) that is Redis serialization protocol specification you can read more about it on Redis Website, I have implemented it in code.
-3) We are storing our data to disk also as we should have backup
+3) To be continued...